Curriculum / ELA / 6th Grade / Unit 5: Fleeing Conflict: Refugee & The Unwanted / Lesson 12

 RI.6.3RI.6.7

-Determine author Don Brown’s point of view on the world’s response to the Syrian refugee crisis and his purpose in writing The Unwanted.
+Determine author Don Brown's perspective on the world's response to the Syrian refugee crisis and his purpose for writing The Unwanted.

 Write a short informational paragraph based on research gathered from a nonfiction text.